AlexanderLeipnitz/Online-Image-Annotator/README.md

 - Clone the repository
   `git clone https://github.com/AlexanderLeipnitz/Online-Image-Annotator`
 - Modify `DocumentRoot` and `Directory` in the `httpd.conf` file of the Apache Module to the path of the downloaded repository
+- Alternative: Empty the `htdocs` folder of your webserver and clone the repository to this folder directly
 - Run `python maintenance_scripts/dataset_stats.py` periodically if you want to display up-to-date dataset statistics
 - Folder structure:
   ```